FOREX-Dollar near 9-mth high as bank fears grip market

 Worries about banks overwhelmed so much that the market chose to ignore upbeat readings on U.S. manufacturing and auto sales data on Monday.

 The yen was bought sharply during the 2008-09 crisis as many market players unwound yen-carry trades, but some analysts said such trades have not accumulated so much recently, meaning the yen has limited reasons to gain.
-(Additional reporting by Ian Chua and Reuters FX analyst Krishna Kumar in Sydney, Antoni Slodkowski in Tokyo; Editing by Joseph Radford)
+(Additional reporting by Ian Chua in Sydney and Antoni Slodkowski in Tokyo; Editing by Joseph Radford)

 * Aims to cut petroleum product imports by 60 pct - document (Adds context)